Happy Meal: Description

 The Happy Meal logo in Japanese.
 Text reads "Happy Set" (Happī Setto) in katakana.

 The Happy Meal logo in Spanish.
 Text reads "Little Happy Box" (Latin America).

-The Happy Meal contains a main item (a hamburger, cheeseburger or small serving of Chicken McNuggets), a side item (French fries, apple slices, a Go-Gurt tube or a salad in some areas) and a drink (milk, juice or a soft drink).
+The Happy Meal contains a main item (a hamburger, cheeseburger, McFish or small serving of Chicken McNuggets), a side item (French fries, apple slices, a Go-Gurt tube (now discontinued) or a salad in some areas) and a drink (milk, juice or a soft drink).
 The choice of items changes from country to country and may depend on the size of the restaurant.

-In some countries, the choices have been expanded to include items such as a grilled cheese sandwich (known as a "Fry Kid"), or more healthy options such as apple slices, a mini snack wrap, salads or pasta, as one or more of the options.
+In some countries, the choices have been expanded to include items such as a grilled cheese sandwich (known as a "Fry Kid"), or more healthy options such as apple slices, a mini snack wrap, salads or pasta, and in the Philippines, Filipino spaghetti, as one or more of the sides.

 History

 In the mid-1970s, Yolanda Fernández de Cofiño began working with her husband operating McDonald's restaurants in Guatemala.
 She created what she called the "Menú Ronald" (Ronald menu), which offered a hamburger, small fries and a small sundae to help mothers feed their children more effectively while at McDonald's restaurants.
 The concept was eventually brought to the attention of McDonald's management in Chicago.
 The company gave the development of the product to Bob Bernstein, who then came up with the idea for the Happy Meal.

 In 1977, the McDonald's restaurant owner clients who regularly met with Bernstein were looking for ways to create a better dining experience for families with kids.
 Bernstein reasoned that if kids could get a packaged meal all their own instead of just picking at their parent's food, everybody would be happier.
 He had often noticed his young son at the breakfast table poring over the various items on cereal boxes and thought, "Why not do that for McDonald's?
 The package is the key!"
 He then called in his creative team and had them mock up some paperboard boxes fashioned to resemble lunch pails with the McDonald's Golden Arches for handles.
 They called in nationally known children's illustrators and offered them the blank slate of filling the box's sides and tops with their own colorful ideas from art to jokes to games to comic strips to stories to fantasy: whatever they thought might appeal to kids, at least eight items per box.
 Inside the box would be a burger, small fries, packet of cookies and a surprise gift.
 A small drink would accompany these items.
 Bernstein then named it the Happy Meal and it was successfully introduced with television and radio spots and in-store posters in the Kansas City market in October 1977.
 Other markets followed and the national roll-out happened in 1979.